What is HelpSealMyRecord.org?

 Can anyone see my criminal record after it’s been sealed?

 Yes.
 Your criminal record can still be accessed by the court, prosecution, or law enforcement agencies for purposes of investigation, sentencing, and probation.
-Your sealed record can also be accessed by state agencies if you apply for certain jobs or job-related licenses.
+Your sealed record can also be accessed by specific state agencies if you apply for certain jobs or job-related licenses.

 Can the state use a sealed criminal record as a prior offense when charging or sentencing a new offense?